janlelis/idiosyncratic-ruby.com/source/posts/28-operating-nothing.html.md

 ## 2 | Null Objects

-A more useful case would be to simplify often done object conversions, for example, converting [null objects](http://devblog.avdi.org/2011/05/30/null-objects-and-falsiness/) to actual `nil` for comparsions:
+A more useful case would be to simplify often done object conversions, for example, converting [null objects](http://devblog.avdi.org/2011/05/30/null-objects-and-falsiness/) to actual `nil` for comparisons:

     # Definition
     class Object